sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-sub/cp-aibus-dox-ui-sub.md

-### Get subscribed to the SAP Document AI Trial application.
+### Get subscribed to the SAP Document AI Trial application

 1. On the navigation side bar, click **Service Marketplace**.